-Personal Response Systems
+Student Response Systems

 At Smith, instructors are:

---using clickers as a test for how well class materials are being understood,
+- using clickers as a test for how well class materials are being understood,

---using a PRS for attaining consensus,
+- using SRS for attaining consensus,

 - finding that anonymous polling can help some students to be more responsive and active in a public setting and that student participation increases.

 Turning Point clickers are available on a first-come, first-serve basis.
 Email firstname.lastname@example.org, as early as possible with the number of students in your course.
 For alternative student response solutions or to discuss how to use clickers in your class contact Deborah Keisch at email@example.com.